dfm/emcee/docs/index.rst

 We also `published a paper <http://arxiv.org/abs/1202.3665>`_ explaining the emcee algorithm and implementation in detail.

-emcee has been used in `quite a few projects in the astrophysical literature
+emcee has been used in :doc:`quite a few projects in the astrophysical literature
-<testimonials>`_ and it is being actively developed on `GitHub
+<testimonials>` and it is being actively developed on `GitHub
 <https://github.com/dfm/emcee>`_.

 .. image:: https://img.shields.io/badge/GitHub-dfm%2Femcee-blue.svg?style=flat